algorand/pyteal/docs/state.rst

 .. code-block:: python

-   # get the full content from a Box of name `NoteBook`
+   # get the full contents from a box named `NoteBook`
    App.box_get(Bytes("NoteBook"))

 Deleting a Box